 See "Item 6.
 Directors, Senior Management and Employees - C. Board Practices - Audit and Risk Committee."
+Our Audit and Risk Committee consists of William Langdon (who chairs the Audit and Risk Committee), Peter Jeavons and Matthew Cahir, who were appointed to the committee on June 16, 2020 and all of whom have been determined by the board of directors to be independent under the applicable Nasdaq listing standards.
+Shimi Shah and Peter Sermol served as committee members until their resignations from the board of directors on June 16, 2020.

-Our Audit and Risk Committee consists of Shimi Shah and Peter Sermol.
-Our board of directors determined that since December 28, 2017, none of the members of the Audit and Risk Committee satisfied Nasdaq's definition of financial sophistication or qualifies as an "audit committee financial expert" as defined under rules and regulations of the SEC.
-Accordingly, on July 18, 2018, the board of directors appointed Kevin Chin as a non-voting observer member of the Audit and Risk Committee.
-The board of directors has determined that Kevin Chin satisfies Nasdaq's definition of financial sophistication and also qualifies as an "audit committee financial expert" as defined under rules and regulations of the SEC.
+The board of directors has determined that William Langdon satisfies Nasdaq's definition of financial sophistication and also qualified as an "audit committee financial expert" as defined under rules and regulations of the SEC.